-Becoming a First Time Homeowner in 2022?
+Thinking about becoming a First Time Homeowner in 2024?
 Congratulations, this is a very exciting time for you.
 When it comes to working out how big a mortgage (or home) you can get, you’ll also want to factor in what you can actually afford in repayments, bills and expenses.
 Welcome to the world of financial responsibility.

 To help, we’ve gathered 12 bills you may pay including your mortgage repayments.

 Building insurance is considered a must-have, as it covers the cost of repairing any damage to the structure of your property.